Engr-Tosh/airbnb-clone-project/README.md

 Sensitive information like API keys, database credentials, and secret tokens are stored securely in environment variables and not exposed in the codebase.

 > *Why?* This keeps critical secrets safe and prevents accidental leaks through version control.

+---

+## CI/CD Pipeline

+### What is CI/CD?
+**CI/CD (Continuous Integration and Continuous Deployment)** is a development practice that automates the process of testing, building, and deploying code.
+It ensures that changes to the codebase are automatically integrated, tested, and pushed to production or staging environments with minimal human intervention.

+### Why is CI/CD Important?
+- **Faster Development Cycles**: Automates testing and deployment so developers can ship features more frequently and reliably.
+- **Early Bug Detection**: Automated tests catch errors before they reach production.
+- **Consistency & Reliability**: Ensures consistent deployment steps across environments.
+- **Improved Collaboration**: Multiple developers can contribute without breaking the application, thanks to automatic integration and validation.

+### Tools Used
+- **GitHub Actions**: Automates workflows such as running tests, linting code, and deploying when changes are pushed to the repository.
+- **Docker**: Provides a consistent and portable development environment across all stages of the pipeline.
+- **Docker Compose**: Manages multi-container setups for local and CI environments.
+- **Heroku / AWS / Render** *(optional)*: Hosting platforms that can be integrated with the pipeline for automatic deployment.

+### Example Workflow
+1. Developer pushes code to GitHub.
+2. GitHub Actions runs automated tests and lint checks.
+3. If successful, the app is built using Docker.
+4. Deployment is triggered to a staging or production server.

 Stay tuned for updates and new features